romshark/Go-1-2-Proposal---Immutability/README.md

 expected.

 ### 2.1.
 Immutable Fields

+*onokonem: do we really need the immutable fields in mutable struct? what for?*

 Immutable struct fields are declared using the `const` qualifier.
 Immutable fields can only be set during the definition of the object and are then immutable for the entire lifetime of the object within any context.